chimwopara/wopara/chimos/src/txt/SECURITY.md

 ## Our Security Promise

-At Fromsupply, we are committed to:
+At Chimos, we are committed to:

 - **User Protection:** Every user’s security is our top priority.
 - **Rapid Response:** Issues are investigated and resolved as quickly as possible.